danielebedini/ML_project/README.md

 # Machine Learning project
-Exam project for the university course of Machine Learning.
+Exam project for the university course of Machine Learning from the Master Degree in Artificial Intelligence.
 Prof. Alessio Micheli.